So Grand, So Human

-Now an essential part of the cultural summer, the Festival d’opéra de Québec offers thirteen days of total immersion in the world of opera.
-For this milestone edition, the program is rich, coherent, and firmly rooted in our community, showcasing the exceptional talent of the finest voices from the province.
+Now a must-see of the cultural summer season, the Québec Opera Festival offers thirteen days of full immersion in the world of opera.
+For its 15th edition, it presents a rich, coherent program that is firmly rooted in its local identity, showcasing the exceptional talent of some of the finest voices from here.

-Between memory, heritage and transmission, this 15th edition offers a unique journey through five centuries of music: from the origins of lyric art with Monteverdi to the contemporary creations of Laurence Jobidon (L’hiver attend beaucoup de moi) and Jean‑François Mailloux (Fables lyriques pour petits et grands enfants), the perfect family event, along with a vibrant tribute to the legacy of Lionel Daunais.
+Balancing memory, heritage, and transmission, the program offers a unique journey through five centuries of music: from the origins of opera with Monteverdi to contemporary creations by Laurence Jobidon and Pascale St-Onge (L’hiver attend beaucoup de moi) and by Jean-François Mailloux (Fables lyriques pour petits et grands enfants), a perfect family-friendly offering, not to mention a vibrant tribute to the legacy of Lionel Daunais (Ma belle opérette!).

-From the Grand Théâtre de Québec to partner venues, and through a free urban program deployed across all boroughs, the celebration takes over the city.
-Whether you are a devoted opera lover or simply curious to discover it, join us for an experience as grand as it is human.
+From the Grand Théâtre de Québec to partner presenters, and through a free urban program deployed across all boroughs, the city comes alive with celebration.

 The Festival d’opéra de Québec: so grand, so human.